 In the pre-2015 Cub Scout program, the Webelos Craftsman activity badge was my favorite of all the activity badges.
 The Scouts had opportunities to make very fun projects, and they learned valuable new skills in the process.

 So, I was a little bummed when I realized that the Boy Scouts of America didn't have an equivalent adventure in the new Cub Scout program.
-As I read through the requirements, I discovered that there are several Webelos/AoL elective adventures that have the Scouts building or creating something.
+As I read through the rank advancement requirements, I discovered that there are several Webelos/AoL elective adventures that have the Scouts building or creating something.

 Yes, a craft stick picture frame is much easier to make than a cool Pinewood Derby car display, but which one will the kids still have 6 months from now?
 Which one will help them learn skills they don't already have?